teodosii/react-notifications-component/README.md

   <tr>
     <td><code>waitForAnimation</code></td>
     <td><code>Boolean</code></td>
-    <td>When removing a notification by default we trigger the exit animation and the transition to 0 height at the same time.
-Setting this to <code>true</code> will wait for exit animation to finish and then start the transition to 0 height.
+    <td>When removing a notification by default we trigger the exit animation and the transition to height 0 at the same time.
+Setting this to <code>true</code> will wait for the exit animation to finish and then start the transition to height 0.
 Defaults to <code>false</code></td>
   </tr>
   <tr>
     <td><code>click</code></td>